AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 ## Change the class of a schema {#schema}

 You can change the class of the schema at any point during the initial creation process before it has been saved.
+This should be done with caution however, as field groups are only compatible with certain classes.
+Changing the class will reset the canvas and any fields you have added.
 See the guide on [creating and editing schemas](./schemas.md#change-class) for more information.

 ## Next steps